 A chess strategist from the digital age, he combines profound classical understanding with elite online speed.

-Emerging from the formidable Russian chess system, Dmitry Andreikin represents a bridge between traditional board mastery and the frenetic pace of internet play.
-Crowned a grandmaster at 17, his style is less about flamboyant attack and more about a subtle, grinding pressure that squeezes opponents into error.
-While he has yet to claim the World Championship, his consistency at the summit is undeniable, featuring in multiple Candidates tournaments that decide the title challenger.
-Andreikin is also a dominant force in online chess, where his handle is feared in blitz and bullet formats.
-This dual citizenship in over-the-board and digital realms marks him as a complete modern player.
-His analytical contributions to opening theory, particularly in the Sicilian Defense, are respected by peers, cementing his role as both a top-tier competitor and a thinker shaping the game's evolution.
+Dmitry Andreikin became a grandmaster at 17, emerging from the formidable Russian chess system.
+His style applies subtle, grinding pressure that squeezes opponents into error.
+He has competed in multiple Candidates tournaments to decide the World Championship challenger.
+Andreikin is also a dominant force in online chess, feared in blitz and bullet formats.
+His analytical contributions to opening theory, particularly in the Sicilian Defense, are respected by peers.
+He operates as both a top-tier competitor and a thinker shaping the game's evolution.

 1981–1996